 The next step is to use Facebook’s advertising platform to select an ad format for your campaign and choose the advertising objective that makes the most sense for your goals.

 The three primary Facebook ad formats are single image ads, carousel ads, and video ads.
-Image ads are by far the most common a great place to start if you are new to advertising on Facebook.
+Image ads are by far the most common and a great place to start if you are new to advertising on Facebook.
 Carousel ads allow you to experiment with using multiple images in a single ad, which can be a great way to display different products or tell a visual story.
 Video ads can be tremendously effective on Facebook so long as they are under 90 seconds and simple enough to be understood while muted.

 You are limited to selecting a single objective for each of your advertising campaigns.
-Facebook provides advertisers with more than a dozen objectives to choose from, ranging from increasing brand awareness to promoting specific types offers like events and apps.
+Facebook provides advertisers with more than a dozen objectives to choose from, ranging from increasing brand awareness to promoting specific types of offers like events and apps.
 To keep things simple though, most marketers stick to either sending traffic to their website or increasing conversions on their website as the objective of an average campaign.

 Upleveling Your Campaigns with Facebook Advertising Tools

 Once you have gotten your first Facebook ad campaigns set up, it’s time to monitor how your ads perform.
-Three of the most powerful Facebook advertising tools is the Knowledge Graph, Audience Insights, and the Power Editor.
+Three of the most powerful Facebook advertising tools are the Knowledge Graph, Audience Insights, and the Power Editor.

-The Knowledge Graph provides you with powerful insights on what types of interests and pages your audience engages with the most.
+The Knowledge Graph provides you with powerful insights into what types of interests and pages your audience engages with the most.
 Audience Insights lets you get under the hood with your targeting options to learn more about the demographics of your ideal audiences.
 Note: Power Editor has been combined with Ads Manager now.